blbadger/blbadger.github.io/language-discreteness.md

 **Mario, the Idea, versus Mario, the Man**

-One mixer block exhibits an input representation of `Mario, the Idea, versus Mario, the Man` for $d_{model}=32$ and larger.
+For untrained models, one mixer block exhibits a perfect input representation of `Mario, the Idea, versus Mario, the Man` for $d_{model}=32$ and larger.
 For the mixer with expanded convolutions between tokens, non-self representation is less impressive: an untrained mixer with $d_{model}=512$ with an expansion factor of 1 yields

 ```
 it, but ario, the Idea, versus Mario, the Man
 ```

-And the situation is not helped with training: recall for a $d_{model}=64$ mixer, we have a perfect input representation for `Mario, the Idea, versus Mario, the Man`, but we find that non-self token representation is much worse.
+And the situation is not helped with training: recall for one transformer block of an untrained $d_{model}=64$ mixer, we have a perfect input representation for `Mario, the Idea, versus Mario, the Man`, but we find that non-self token representation is much worse.
 For `[:, 1:, :]` we have (ignoring trailing tokens)

 ```
 selessonario, the Idea, versus Mario, the Man